realdanielbyrne/N-BEATS-Lightning/readme.md

 # Load the milk.csv dataset
 milk = pd.read_csv('src/data/milk.csv', index_col=0)
-milkval = milk.values.flatten() # flat numpy array
+milkvals = milk.values.flatten()
-milk.head()
 ```

 #### Define the model and its hyperparameters

 Define the model by defining the architecture in the `stack_types` parameter.
-The `stack_types` parameter is a list of strings that specify the type of block to use in each stack.
+The `stack_types` parameter is simply a list of strings that specify the type of block to use in each stack.
 The following block types are available:

 - Generic
 - GenericAE